Tax Penalty Calculator

 How much is the penalty for not paying IRS estimated taxes?

-Infographic entitled Estimated Tax Penalties listing the three types of tax penalties.
+Infographic entitled Estimated Tax Penalties showing the penalties that an estimated tax penalty calculator can find.

 IRS Form 2210

 This form is essentially a simple worksheet that helps you calculate the IRS penalty amount by hand.
 You'll need to complete and include it with your tax return at the end of the year.
-Form 2210 instructions can be found on the IRS website, and other information about paying estimated taxes, including the IRS 2022 estimated tax dates.
-You can also access the Form 2210 calculator.
-Best ways to avoid the IRS underpayment penalty
+Form 2210 instructions can be found on the IRS website.
+You can also find a Form 2210 calculator to help you with the math.
+Best ways to avoid the tax penalty for underpayment:

-• If you expect to earn about the same amount as last year, you can divide the amount of tax paid on your 2021 return by four to figure out your payment for each quarter.
-If you do this, but you end up earning more in 2022 than you did in 2021 (or end up with a bigger tax bill), you’re going to be required to pay additional taxes, but only when you file your annual tax return, and you won’t have to pay a late tax penalty.
+• If you expect to earn about the same amount as last year, you can divide the amount of tax paid on your return by four to figure out your payment for each quarter.
+If your income is going to be uneven throughout the year, use the annualized income installment method to calculate what you owe.

 • The total underpayment amount